kairosity/mp3-snapathon/testing.md

 - Clicked through each navbar item to ensure they directed the user to the correct page. -- PASS
 - Clicked through each sidebar (mobile navigation) item to ensure they directed the user to the correct page. -- PASS
 - Checked every navigation link on the site to ensure they linked to the correct page. -- PASS
-- Used [W3 Link Checker](https://validator.w3.org/checklink) to ensure there were no broken links on the page. -- PASS
+- Used [W3 Link Checker](https://validator.w3.org/checklink) to ensure there were no broken links on the page. (see details below in Validations section of this doc.) -- PASS

 ### __2. Login__ - __PASS__